ManishKumarV/Space-Optimization/README.md

 ## FastAPI Model Deployment

 This repository contains code for deploying a machine-learning model using FastAPI.
-The model, a Random Forest Classifier, predicts meeting room durations based on various features.
+The model, a Random Forest Classifier, predicts meeting room durations with an accuracy of 88% based on various features.

 ### Project Structure